partikelir/technocrat/readme.md

 ### CONFIGURATION

-**This theme has no options page**; modify the `functions-config.php` file if you wish to change any of the default settings.
-You will need to be able to read source code to really make use of this theme!
-It is not meant to be user-friendly in the traditional sense.
-Pendrell is, instead, more of a hacker theme and an experimental testbed for some new ideas in WordPress development.
+**This theme has no options page**; modify the `src/functions-config.php` file if you wish to change any of the default settings specified in `src/functions-config-defaults.php`.
+Refer to the comments and patterns in the source code for more information.
+In general, most options can be set by using `define( 'PENDRELL_CONSTANT', value );`.

 ### DEVELOPMENT